 Determination of the specific course credit awarded for AP, IB, and Cambridge coursework is made by the appropriate academic department or program.
 Credit is granted according to the evidence-based assessment of published student learning outcomes from the course for which credit is sought.
 A list of transfer credit equivalencies is kept by the Registrar, reviewed by biennially, and published in the CWU course catalog.
 Should a specific CWU or general education course equivalency not be granted, students may request a written rationale for such decision.

-Acceptance criteria and processes for advanced placement considered by CWU are as follows:
+Acceptance criteria and processes for the following credit-types considered by CWU are as follows:

 Advanced Placement Credit.
 The University will grant, at a minimum, elective credit for College Board Advanced Placement (AP) exams completed with a score of three (3) or higher.
 Credit for advanced placement is recorded with a grade of S (satisfactory).
 Students must request that their official AP test scores be sent to registrar services at CWUCentral.
 Standards of acceptance of AP credit will be established by appropriate academic departments or program and listed in the official catalog.